Clarity Tour

-The Clarity Tour was the second concert tour by German recording artist Kim Petras in support of her 2019 debut mixtape Clarity.
+The Clarity Tour was the second concert tour by German singer Kim Petras in support of her debut mixtape, Clarity (2019).
 The tour was announced by Petras via her social media accounts on 4 September 2019.
 It started on 21 October 2019 in Vancouver, Canada and concluded on 11 February 2020 in London, England.

 Background and development

 The tour was announced on 4 September 2019, following the conclusion of Petras' debut tour, the Broken Tour, on the same day.
 It was initially scheduled to comprise 23 North American shows between 21 October and 8 December 2019 and to start in Vancouver, Canada and to conclude in San Diego, United States.
 Due to the original dates selling out, a second night of shows was later added in both New York and Boston, bringing the total number of North American shows to 25.

 On October 14, 2019, a week prior to the start of the tour, a European leg was announced.
 It was scheduled to comprise 13 additional shows between 24 January and 11 February 2020 and to start in Amsterdam, Netherlands and to conclude in London, England, however, the show in Glasgow, Scotland, on 5 February 2020 was later canceled due to illness.